 Dividing up your data:

 This data set records the year and rank per year for each competitor.
-I think this data would make for a good example of how you might divide up a data set using different commands or menus in your software.
-Ask your students to find the mean number of hot dogs eaten by year.
+This data is an excellent example of how you divide up a data set using different commands or menus in your software.
+Ask your students to find the mean number of hot dogs eaten yearly.
 Or the modal number of hot dogs eaten by the 2nd place finishers.
-While these are simple descriptive statistics, the actual process of thinking about and dividing up your data is a pretty regular practice in data analysis but perhaps not one we teach to our students.
+While these are simple descriptive statistics, thinking about and dividing up your data is a pretty regular practice in data analysis but perhaps not one we teach to our students.

 Comments